maddison-wells/DCCGame/README.md

 https://www.youtube.com/watch?v=g4iqNGcw3-Q&ab_channel=SuboptimalEngineer

-What I learnt today after the choas:
+What I learnt today after the chaos:

 - The game loop(update and draw functions), screen tearing (refresh rate imbalance) and triple buffers using 2 back-buffers.
-- V-sync - mointor vs frames per second
+- V-sync - monitor vs frames per second

 <h2>1st August 2025</h2>

 Still making my way through the online tutorial series, I've decided it will probably take about a month to work my way through.
 As I go I will be thinking about how each lesson related to my game.

-Annoyingly, there is an issue with the SFML version I have instaled and it doesn't like my code.
+Annoyingly, there is an issue with the SFML version I have installed and it doesn't like my code.
 This is where I get annoyed with self-learning because it takes ages to sort out issues, it would be good to have a mentor for things like this.
 I use chatGPT for this but sometimes I feel like I just go around in circles.

 <h2>18th July 2025</h2>